flyingcircusio/doc/src/guide/platform_nixos_2/rabbitmq.rst

 This role provides a managed instance of the `RabbitMQ <http://rabbitmq.com>`_ message broker.

-We provide RabbitMQ versions 3.6.5, 3.6.15 and the latest 3.7.x supported by NixOS 19.03.
+We provide RabbitMQ versions 3.6.5, 3.6.15 and the latest 3.7.x supported by NixOS.

 Configuration
 -------------